-Mental activation is an important factor in order to make dogs happy.
+Mental activation is an important factor in keeping dogs happy.
 In one experiment a group of dogs were given tasks to complete in order to get rewards.
 There was also a control group of dogs that were given the same rewards, but they didn’t have a chance to work for them.
 Shortly, the experiment showed that the dogs that completed the tasks in order to get the rewards were much happier than the control group that got the rewards without any efforts.

 “The experimental animals in our study were excited not only by the expectation of a reward, but also about realizing that they themselves could control their access to the reward.
 These results support the idea that opportunities to solve problems, make decisions, and exercise cognitive skills are important to an animal’s emotional experiences and ultimately, its welfare.”

 You can read more about the study in here.

 Any type of nose work games and searching games are good ways to drain dogs’ energy.
 You could say that dogs are using their brains when they are using their nose.

 Here you can find various nose work and searching game ideas for your dog.